awslabs/aws-shell/README.rst

 Auto Completion of Commands and Options
 ---------------------------------------

-The AWS Shell provides auto completion of commands and options as you type.
+The aws-shell provides auto completion of commands and options as you type.